andrei91ro/lulu_pcol_sim_c/README.md

 For micro-controller applications, the buildsystem will create 2 versions of the library, with/without message printing in order to simplify the build process for the host application.

+# API Documentation

+More detailed information can be found on the project [documentation page](https://andrei91ro.github.io/lulu_pcol_sim_c).

 # Authors
 Andrei George Florea, [Cătălin Buiu](http://catalin.buiu.net)